-The Serial Commands Format is:
+The serial commands format is:

-All text commands must begin with a trig character () and MUST NOT end with a line-feed or a carriage-return.
+All text commands must begin with a trig character () and MUST NOT end with a line feed or a carriage return.
 All parameters must NOT have a space between the command and the list of parameters, nor between the parameters themselves.
-The characters do not have to be capitals and mixed case is OK.
-Replies to all text mode commands are also in text mode and end with a carriage-return and line-feed.
+The characters do not have to be capitals.
+Mixed case is good.
+Replies to all text mode commands are also in text mode and end with a carriage return and line feed.

-MUL+8 character numerical value Ex: " MUL1.000000 " or " MUL-1.34e-3 " or "MUL0.000543 "
+MUL+8 character numerical value, i.e., " MUL1.000000 " or " MUL-1.34e-3 " or "MUL0.000543 "